Getting Started with Social Logins in ASP.NET Core

 This endpoint /user/externallogin is tied up to a button in the View for a given login provider and a returnUrl, on click of which we’ll return a ChallengeResult() which invokes the Authentication middleware for that specific login provider.

-Since most of the login providers use OAuth as the protocol for authentication, creating a generic authentication configuration becomes easy for us.
-Most of the login providers require two things to be configured to authenticate a user against a registered application
+Most of the login providers use OAuth as the protocol for authentication.
+These require two things to be configured to authenticate a user against a registered application.

 • ClientId